Battery Energy Storage System (BESS) Thermal Monitoring

 Month 6 (Q2): Drone confirms Rack 47 now within normal range

-Prevented: $500K insurance claim + $200K revenue loss + reputational damage
+Prevented: potential insurance claim, revenue loss, and reputational damage

 Quarterly Drone Cost: $1,500